ralphbbr/SmallProjects/README.md

 # SmallProjects
-Just a few codes for exercises.
+Just a few codes from some sites done by myself for exercises.
+Site List:
+1: Codewars.